-Photo taken at St. David's Cathedral, Wales by the author exclusively for Bermuda Online.
+Photo right taken at St. David's Cathedral, Wales by the author exclusively for Bermuda Online.

 Stokes Road, Southside.
 Telephone 293-2222.

-The society, which does not have Internet access, is a museum of Bermudian history.
+The society is a museum of Bermudian history.

-Named after Christopher Carter, one of the trio who stayed behind when the Deliverance sailed to England with the body of Admiral Sir George Somers aboard.
+Named after Christopher Carter, one of the trio who stayed behind in 1611 when the Deliverance sailed to England with the body of Admiral Sir George Somers aboard.

 Not a city at all, nor even a town or a village.
 But interesting as an out of-the way rural coastal place chiefly for its two small public beaches mostly visible at low tide and the unique Dennis's Hideaway rustic seafood restaurant just before you get to the beaches.
 Not far is the St. David's Primary School.